-Keeping your baby safe while he sleeps does NOT fall into the “you do you, mama” category.
+Keeping your baby safe during sleep does NOT fall into the “you do you, mama” category.

-And guess what?
-It’s almost entirely preventable, just by following the ABC’s of safe sleep.
+It’s almost entirely preventable, just by following the ABCs of safe sleep.

 Where (and with what) you allow your baby to sleep is a decision that should not be taken lightly.

 Let’s see what the experts have to say about when your baby can sleep with a lovey.

 Note: There’s a video in this post you need to see.